-DEA Providers are required to inform the LME of arrangements in place with each and every DEA Client to set out how each specific arrangement, which may differ, meets the requirements of MiFID II and the LME Rulebook.
+DEA Providers are required to inform the LME of arrangements in place with each and every DEA Client to set out how each specific arrangement, which may differ, meets the requirements of the UK MiFID Framework and/or FCA Handbook and the LME Rulebook.
 Notification requirements are set out in section 5.3.